tgrant06/GradeMaster/README.md

 ## Installation Guide (Installer)

-Install GradeMaster like any other program, with the dedicated installer found in the Releases section, of this repository.
+Install, uninstall and update GradeMaster like any other program, with the dedicated installer found in the Releases section, of this repository.

 This is also the recommended approach of installing GradeMaster.

+**Note**: If you currently run GradeMaster installed form the official .zip files, make sure to have uninstalled the previous version of GradeMaster manually.
+This includes removing the GradeMaster directory in the `C:\Program Files` directory, desktop shortcuts, taskbar pin and the start menu shortcut.

+Also important GradeMaster creates specific files and directories, that are not deleted when you delete the app.

+**Prominent file/directory locations:**

+- `C:\Users\[YourUser]\AppData\Local\GradeMaster`
+- `C:\Users\[YourUser]\OneDrive\Apps\GradeMaster`

 ## Installation (ZIP file) and Setup Guide